shubh0602/SpliqTrack/replit.md

 # Overview

 Spliq is a modern expense-sharing web application built with React, Express, and PostgreSQL.
 The application allows users to split expenses with friends and groups, track balances, and settle debts through an intuitive interface.
-It features Replit authentication, real-time balance tracking, and comprehensive expense management capabilities.
+It features Replit authentication, real-time balance tracking, comprehensive expense management capabilities, and a flexible invitation system with shareable links supporting both authenticated and guest users.

 # User Preferences